zabereznikova/docs.de-de/docs/framework/unmanaged-api/metadata/iceegen-truncatesection-method.md

 ## <a name="parameters"></a>Parameter
  `section`
- [in] Der Abschnitt zum Abschneiden.
+ [in] The section to truncate.

  `len`
- [in] Die Länge in Bytes, um Sie im Abschnitt zu kürzen.
+ [in] The length, in bytes, by which to truncate the section.

 ## <a name="remarks"></a>Hinweise
- Rufen Sie `TruncateSection` nur dann, wenn Sie Anforderungen an die speziellen Bereich verfügen, die nicht von anderen Methoden behandelt werden.
+ Call `TruncateSection` only if you have special section requirements that are not handled by other methods.

 ## <a name="requirements"></a>Anforderungen
- **Plattformen:** Weitere Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).
+ **Plattformen:** Informationen finden Sie unter [Systemanforderungen](../../../../docs/framework/get-started/system-requirements.md).

  **Header:** Cor.h

- **Bibliothek:** Als Ressource in MsCorEE.dll verwendet
+ **Library:** Used as a resource in MsCorEE.dll

  **.NET Framework-Versionen:** [!INCLUDE[net_current_v10plus](../../../../includes/net-current-v10plus-md.md)]